Karol-Regula/Karol_Regula_William_Ostlund_Final_Project_2016_Spring/README.md

 June 4, 2016

+(Karol) Finally managed to change the moveTrains() function so that the recalculation of the next station happens before the boarding of pasengers.
+This was done so that the Train knows what the next station is and can choose to board passengers with the same next station.
+Also added a debug statement that paints the memory ID of each station above eahc station.
+Fixed the drawPassengersOnTrains() function to not draw the passengers on top of each other.

+(Karol) Removed multiple crash points in the solve() function(bfs path calculating function).
+Changed the Train.board() and Train.deboard() functions to accomodate Passengers' routes.
+Changed one of the default spawning station to a triangle.
+The transferring / pathing seems to crash much less than it did (it still does sometimes), but it doesn't work.
+Working currently on making it work.

+(Karol) Continueing to work on train transferring, managed to witness a passenger perform a valid transfer.
+Added a pause button.
+Added a function that lists the station, number and route of each passenger in a nicely formatted way for debugging.

+(Karol) Transferring seems to work on a smale scale.
+Added temporary override for an error in the Breath First Search function.
+Completely re-wrote the deboard() function.
+Will speed up station spawning and passenger spawning and test some more.

+(Karol) Working on board() and deboard().
+BFS function still breaks everything by sometimes choosing not to work.

+(Karol) Completely re-did the breath first search.
+Now each station knows to what stations it is connected to, and the breath first search is based on that.
+Previously it was based on the position of a station in a trainline and it was much more complicated.
+Still have a problem in which sometimes the first station in passenger's route is the station the passenger is in.
+This is proving to be difficult to remove.
+Other than that, the transferring works perfectly.

+(Karol) IT IS FINALLY WORKING.
+I hope I didn't miss any bugs but most lileky I did.
+Turns out the currentStation of the passengers was not updated correctly.
+Pushing finally.

 (Will) Tried to get the search function to work compatibly with looped rails, now that I've implemented it, it works for the most part however, there are several anomalies in which the Passenger stays idle (this is usually when its target station lies immediately in the opposite direction of the train.

 June 5, 2016

 (Will) Tried a bit more to fix the passenger travel on looped rails but to no avail.

+(Karol) Implemented train acceleration out of Stations.
+Has been added in the moveTrains() function.
+Fixed a bug in the board() function.
+An infinite loop occurred if a passenger with a null route tried to board a train.
+Now fixed.

 (Will) Created the design for a menu, I haven't yet created its user interface or implemeted it into our program but everything looks good and is ready to go.